Nahuel404/Reconocimiento_human_activity/README.md

 For the model, I chose a neural network because neural networks can be trained with various types of data.
 In this case, the data consist of signals from the sensors of a smartphone, making it the best option for the task.
 I started by applying a PCA algorithm, and the next step was to generate different neural network (NN) architectures to choose the best one.
 I explain with more details below:

 <div>
-  I decided to compress the data using the PCA algorithm because, being a mobile application, I needed everything to be as lightweight as possible.
-Additionally, there were redundancies in the features of the dataset.
+  I decided to compress the data using the PCA algorithm to visualice the data.
 </div>

-### PCA(Principal Components Analysis)

-The PCA algorithm is used to reduce the number of features, the algorithm work in the next form:

-#### Pre-process features:

-- Normalized to have zero mean
-- Features Scaling

-#### Choose an axis:

-- Try to find an axis to retain variance, because more variance means more information, don't exist "y" axis instead you have x_1, x_2, ... , x_n

-### In Sklearn:

-*optional* pre-processing: perform feature skaling

-1. "Fit" the data to obtain the number of features you wish<br>
-`fit(includes mean normalization)`
-2. Optionally examine how much variance is explained by ewach principal component<br>
-`explained_variance_ratio`
-3. Transform(project) the data onto the new axis<br>
-`Transform`

-You can see more details in the notebook [IA_development.ipynb](./IA_development.ipynb) or in the IA_details.md
+You can find more details in the notebook [IA_development.ipynb](./IA_development.ipynb) or in the IA_details.md file.
+The model is available in this repository or by clicking on [model](./trained_model).